leonardo-fan/employee-database-editor-webapp/README.md

 # Employee Database GUI

-This is a project done to learn backend and frontend technologies and frameworks through the MERN stack (MongoDB, ExpressJS, NodeJS, ReactJS + Bootstrap).
+This is a project done to learn backend and frontend technologies and frameworks through the MERN stack (MongoDB, Express.js, Node.js, React + Bootstrap).

 Tutorial to create similar web app can be found here: https://www.mongodb.com/languages/mern-stack-tutorial